 Depends on the type of cake.
 For cakes that are already very sweet, you should try the lemon or the cream cheese variety to add tang to the show.
 Similarly, cream cheese frosting and vanilla frosting are best for cheesecakes and carrot cakes.

-To conclude, Betty Crocker’s frostings are a great way topping any cakes and cookies with minimal fuss and hassle.
+To conclude, Betty Crocker’s frostings are a great way to top any cakes and cookies with minimal fuss and hassle.
 And if you are feeling extra impatient, you can eat the frosting straight out of the tub to satisfy your sweet tooth.